hiteshjoshi1/commands/aws_learn/networking/ipv4.md

 Class C networks use a default subnet mask of 255.255.255.0 and have 192-223 as their first octet.
 Address 192.168.123.132 is a class C address.
 Its first octet is 192, which is between 192 and 223, inclusive.

-## Subnets and Subnet masking

-192.168.123.132 is (in binary notation) the 32 bit number 11000000.10101000.01111011.10000100 in binary

-  192.168.123.
-Network .132 Host

-  192.168.123.0 - network address.
-0.0.0.132 - host address.

  ## Subnet Mask -
-  The subnet mask is used by the TCP/IP protocol to determine whether a host is on the local subnet or on a remote network. example,
+  The subnet mask is used by the TCP/IP protocol to determine whether a host is on the local subnet or on a remote network.
+Consider IP 192.168.123.132
+In binary 11000000.10101000.01111011.10000100

-If the subnet mask is 255.255.255.0.
+Now, If the subnet mask is 255.255.255.0.
 That is in Binary - 11111111.11111111.11111111.00000000

+Then the address is divided as follows
+ 192.168.123.0 - network address
+ 0.0.0.132 - host address.

+### Based on the class of address, different subnet masks are used.
+Class A has 24 bit subnet mask(255.0.0.0).
+That is first octet reserved for Network Class B has 16 bit subnet mask(255.255.0.0).
+That is first two octets reserved for network.
+Class C has 8 bit subnet mask(255.255.255.0), that is first three octets reserved for network.

-# The first 24 bits (the number of ones in the subnet mask) are used to identify as the network address,
-with the last 8 bits identifying the host address(the number of remaining zeros in the subnet mask)
+So in the above example case, the first 24 bits (the number of ones in the subnet mask) are used to identify as the network address, with the last 8 bits identifying the host address(the number of remaining zeros in the subnet mask)

-So the maximum number of Ip's a Host address with 8 bits can represent is 2^8 = 256.
-Basically all Permutations and Combinations of 00000000.

-In this example, Network Id  - 192.168.123.0
-Host address - 0.0.0.132.

 When a packet arrives on the 192.168.123.0 subnet (from the local subnet or a remote network), and it has a destination address of 192.168.123.132, your computer will receive it from the network and process it.

-Class A networks use a default subnet mask of 255.0.0.0 and have 0-127 as their first octet. example, 10.52.36.11 is a class A address.
-Its first octet is 10

-Class A can represent 16777216 IPs in the subnet = you have Subnet mask of 24 bits.
-2^24 = 16,777,216 10.x.x.x so 16777216 IPs starting from 10.

-Class B networks use a default subnet mask of 255.255.0.0 and have 128-191 as their first octet. address 172.16.52.63 is a class B address.
-Its first octet is 172, which is between 128 and 191, inclusive.